 Because flies can transmit different diseases even to humans, it is important to get rid of these insects immediately.
 They are often associated with food poisoning because of the possibility that they carry Salmonella or E. coli.
 In addition, flies also feed on fecal matter and spoiled organic products, according to PennState College of Agricultural Sciences.

 Natural DIY: Get Rid of Flies

 Fortunately, DIY traps such as vinegar and dish soap fly traps can be made if a small infestation appears.
-This can only be done with the flies inside.
+This can only be done with the flies inside homes.
 In a shallow dish bowl, just mix apple cider vinegar, and a tablespoon of sugar.
 This attracts the flies and kills them.